apuni866/Disk-Scheduling-Visualizer/README.md

 ### Objective and Functionality

 - **Demonstrate Disk Scheduling Algorithms**:
- Users will be able to observe how FCFS, SCAN, and CSCAN algorithms manage and process disk requests.
+ Users will be able to observe how FCFS, SCAN, CSCAN, LOOK, C-LOOK, and SSTF algorithms manage and process disk requests.
 This will help us understand the unique characteristics of each method and their respective trade-offs in terms of efficiency and resource utilization.
-- **Interactive Parameter Adjustment**: Users can input custom sequences of disk requests and modify parameters such as disk size, number of requests, and initial head position.
+- **Interactive Parameter Adjustment**: Users can input custom sequences of disk requests and modify parameters such as number of requests, and initial head position.
 This flexibility allows users to experiment with different scenarios and gain a deeper understanding of each algorithm’s behavior.
-- **Real-Time Metrics and Visualization**: The visualizer will provide real-time feedback on performance metrics such as seek time, total head movement, and response time.
+- **Real-Time Metrics and Visualization**: The visualizer will provide real-time feedback on performance metrics such as seek time, total head movement.
 Graphical representations will display the movement of the disk head as it processes each request, showing how each algorithm minimizes or maximizes seek time under various conditions.

 The visualizer will provide a clear side-by-side comparison of FCFS, SCAN, and CSCAN.
 In particular:
 - **FCFS**: Illustrates the simplest approach, processing requests in the order they arrive.
 While straightforward, this algorithm may lead to longer seek times when requests are scattered across the disk.